Scales: Introduction and results

-where $\mathcal{B}$ is the set of Borel subsets of $X$. \end{definition} In the case of dimension, Frostman \cite{frostman1935potentiel}, Tricot \cite{tricot1982two}, Fan \cite{fan1994dimensions,fan2002relationships} and Tamashiro \cite{tamashiro1995dimensions} exhibited the relationship between the Hausdorff and packing dimensions of measures and their local dimensions.
-The following theorem is a straightforward generalization of their results: \begin{theo} Let $\mu$ be a Borel measure on a metric space $(X,d)$, then for any scaling $ \Psi$, Hausdorff and packing scales of $\mu$ are characterized by:
+where $\mathcal{B}$ is the set of Borel subsets of $X$. \end{definition} In the case of dimension Fan \cite{fan1994dimensions,fan2002relationships} and Tamashiro \cite{tamashiro1995dimensions} exhibited the relationships between the Hausdorff and packing dimensions of measures and their local dimensions that we generalize as: \begin{theo} Let $\mu$ be a Borel measure on a metric space $(X,d)$, then for any scaling $ \Scl$, Hausdorff and packing scales of $\mu$ are characterized by: